adelphi-ed-tech/au-courses/content/mlearning.md

 * virtual assistants (Alexa, Google Home, etc)
 * gesture interfaces

+### App Inventor app (team)
+Working in a team, you will design, develop, and test a mobile app built with MIT's [app inventor software](https://appinventor.mit.edu/), which allows you to make mobile Android apps without writing any text-based code.
+We will all work on the same theme, which each team presenting their solution.
+The theme for the Hackathon will be determined by the class and the instructor.
+App Inventor apps only run on Android, but the software includes a simulator that any user can use from the web.
+The final product can be installed on an Android phone or tablet.

+### Fieldday ARIS (team)
+The [ARIS](https://fielddaylab.org/make/aris/) software platform allows you to create mobile games, and interactice tours through a graphical, web-based interface.
+Working with a team, you will design, develop, and test a location-based learning activity using ARIS.
+To test your app "in the field" you will need to work with someone (on your team, or another tester) who has an iPhone.

-### mLearning Topic Report
+### Subject Report (solo)
-For this project you will write a report about how mobile technologies are used in a specific domain of learning.
+For this assignment you will write a report about how mobile technologies are used in a specific domain of learning.
 Broadly, your report should focus on a subject area (e.g. mathematics, language learning, teacher professional development) or target group/setting (e.g. students with disabilities, higher education, museum education).
 Your report will include a written portion and then a visual presentation